Introduction To System Design

 Ready to dive in?
 Here's the recommended path:

-- Caching Strategies — Speed up everything
+- Non Functional System Characteristics — Speed up everything

-- Load Balancing — Distribute the load
+- Back of the Envelope Calculations — Distribute the load

 Let's build systems that scale!